In-depth reviews

 • May be expensive

-The Renault Megane has benefited greatly from its transition to running on electric power, being more compelling than its petrol predecessor had even been.
+The Renault Megane has benefited greatly from its transition to running on electric power, being more compelling than its petrol predecessor has ever been.
 The newly-named Megane E-Tech boasts a stylish design, a big boot and one of the slickest infotainment systems in its class.
-Partner this with a strong five-year warranty and the plug-in Megane may become a thorn in the side for rivals from Kia and VW.
+Partner this with a strong five-year warranty and the plug-in Megane has become a thorn in the side for rivals from Kia, Volkswagen and Smart that deserves your attention.

 Renault Megane E-Tech models, specs and alternatives

 Family hatchbacks are slowly becoming a thing of the past, and the Renault Megane has long struggled for sales against the likes of the Ford Focus and Volkswagen Golf.
-This latest model seeks to change all that as the Megane has been reborn as a fully-electric car with trendy SUV-inspired styling.
-Peel away all of the 4x4-esque wheelarch cladding and you’ll find the Megane is still the family-friendly hatchback it once was, making it a rival for other small electric family cars such as the Cupra Born, Volkswagen ID.3, Nissan Leaf and Citroen e-C4.
-It's also a sister car and direct rival to the larger Nissan Ariya.
+The latest Megane takes a more radical approach, and is now reborn as a fully-electric family hatchback with SUV-inspired styling.
+It’s a rival to other small electric family cars such as the Cupra Born, Volkswagen ID.3, Nissan Leaf and Citroen e-C4.

 The Renault Megane E-Tech Electric has the same focus on style as previous generations of Megane.
 Slim LED headlights and a sculpted bonnet give the front end a distinctive look, while there’s a near-full-width light bar at the rear, flush door handles, gold detailing and a sloping roof.
 While it looks striking, the angle of the contrasting roof means the rear window is very narrow.

-Inside is just as eye-catching thanks to a 12.3-inch instrument display and the nine-inch central screen that sits alongside it, angled towards the driver.
+Inside is just as eye-catching thanks to a 12.3-inch instrument display and the 12-inch central screen that sits alongside it, angled towards the driver.
 It’s also more traditional and user-friendly than a Volkswagen ID.3, with its frustrating touch-sensitive sliders.
-The infotainment screen runs a new Google-powered system with an excellent voice control setup, while physical buttons and dials for the climate control have been retained, making it a class-leading setup.
-There are a few hard plastics here and there but overall the interior feels more upmarket than Renaults of old, and lower trim levels feature a lot of recycled materials.
+The infotainment screen runs a Google-powered system with an excellent voice control setup, while physical buttons and dials for the climate control have been retained, making it a class-leading setup.
+There are a few hard plastics here and there but overall the interior feels more upmarket than Renaults of old, and lower trim levels feature a lot of recycled materials to boost sustainability.

 Renault has certainly been bold when it comes to shifting its Megane model to all-electric; one area where Volkswagen is still minimising risk by keeping the Golf and ID.3 separate.
 The Megane E-Tech is good to drive and has an excellent interior.
-Those who think it is rather expensive may be swayed by the MG 4, but there is an extra layer of quality the Renault offers for the extra cash.
+Those who think it is rather expensive may be swayed by the MG4, but there is an extra layer of quality the Renault offers for the extra cash.
+Plus, Renault's more aggressive pricing for 2024 goes some way to make it more competitive against EV newcomers from China.
+It also tends to be available on compelling PCP and PCH leasing deals, if you don’t plan on owning the car outright.

 Range, charging & running costs